 - 9.1.
 Some children who frequently display challenging behaviour may lack the ability to self-regulate because of a SEND or mental health issue.
 Perceived 'misbehaviour' may also be a sign that they are unable to access the work that has been set. - 9.2.
 While it should not be assumed that every incident of misbehaviour will be connected to their SEND, all staff should consider behaviour in relation to a child's SEND in the first instance.
 Consideration should be given as to whether children's needs are being adequately met and whether they can effectively access the curriculum. - 9.3.
 Children learn best to manage their self-control, behaviour and learning when they feel well supported by staff who are caring, understanding, curious and consistent.
-Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident. - 9.4.
-Staff will be supported in this by the academy's Director of SEND, and the Children's Services Team and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3 Mental health and behaviour in schools GOV.UK (www.gov.uk) - 9.5.
-In line with the Equality Act 20104 and the Children and Families Act 20145, the academy will: - Take such steps as is reasonable to avoid any substantial disadvantage to a disabled child and, - use their 'best endeavours' to meet the needs of those with SEND (including children who have unidentified SEND)
+Staff will try to anticipate triggers of misbehaviour and put in place preventative measures to reduce the likelihood of a behaviour incident.

+- 9.4.
+Staff will be supported in this by the academy's SENCO, and the Children's Services Team and will have reference to OAT's latest SEND policy and the DfE's Mental Health and Behaviour in Schools guidance3